MCBE-Speedrunning/Speedrunning-Rulebook/seed/README.md

 * You must leave the world seed box blank.
 * Viewing the world seed before the end of the run is forbidden.
+* The use of resource packs is forbidden.
+    - For runs in the top 5 at the time of verification the resource packs tab must be shown before or after the run